Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ![snowpark_ml](assets/snowflake_ml.png)

-This quickstart will focus on
+This guide will focus on

 - [Snowflake Feature Store](https://docs.snowflake.com/LIMITEDACCESS/snowflake-feature-store#generating-datasets-for-training), which enables the creation of feature-engineering pipelines, and efficient, time-accurate retrieval of features for model training and inference.
 Snowflake Feature Store enables data engineers, data scientists and ML engineers to centralize the curation, maintenance and sharing of features that can be used in machine-learning models.